ericom-gideon/docs/docs/reference/devtier_faq.md

 #### Can i migrate an existing Dev Tier server to your Production grade servers?

-When you are done with testing and development, we reccomend deploying new Production grade server/s and moving your configuration across using your Ninefold supplied private network.
+When you are done with testing and development, we recommend deploying new Production grade server/s and moving your configuration across using your Ninefold supplied private network.

 #### Who do i contact for support?